Net reproduction rate

 In population ecology and demography, the net reproduction rate, R_{0}, is the average number of offspring (often specifically daughters) that would be born to a female if she passed through her lifetime conforming to the age-specific fertility and mortality rates of a given year.
 This rate is similar to the gross reproduction rate but takes into account that some females will die before completing their childbearing years.
 An R_{0} of one means that each generation of mothers is having exactly enough daughters to replace themselves in the population.
 If the R_{0} is less than one, the reproductive performance of the population is below replacement level.

 The R_{0} is particularly relevant where sex ratios at birth are significantly affected by the use of reproductive technologies, or where life expectancy is low.

-The current (2015–20) estimate for the R_{0} worldwide under the UN's medium variant model is 1.09 daughters per woman.
+The current (2015–20) worldwide estimate for the R_{0} under the UN's medium variant model is 1.09 daughters per woman.